 Have you ever thought about how much of your business information is stored on a smart phone, computer or online?
 Or what would happen if you lost access to that information or it became compromised?

-When you consider the volume of vital business information that gets stored electronically, the need for good cybersecurity practices is a necessity for all small business owners.
+When you consider the volume of vital business information that gets stored electronically, the need for good cybersecurity practices is a necessity for all small business owners and their staff.

 Here are some practical steps to take to help protect your business.